KartikKannapur/kartikkannapur.github.io/mooc.md

 - [Statistics 110: Probability](https://projects.iq.harvard.edu/stat110/home) by Prof. Joe Blitzstein, Harvard - Lecture 3 of 34 - Yet to Start + Assignment 1 - Complete
 - [An Intuitive Introduction to Probability](https://www.coursera.org/learn/introductiontoprobability) by University of Zurich on Coursera - Week 1- Yet to Start

-- A First Course in Probability by Sheldon Ross - Page 31 of 545 - Problems 1
+- A First Course in Probability by Sheldon Ross - Page 31 of 545 - Problems No. 12
 - Programming Hive - 137 of 350